Prisoner of War Camp Number 25: A Reflection on History in Lambourn

 1. Hi Liz and Christian, just read your article about the P.O.W. camp near Lambourn.
 My name is Eric (George) Davies- my mother, Ellen Fay Davies and I lived with her parents Charles and Mary Cooling in Lambourn House from about 1943 to ’48.
 We moved to a house that is on the Baydon road, built by Jim Casterton ( if I remember correctly).
 It was named “Middle Hill” and not far out of the village.
 I can remember german P.O.W.’s marching down the road and peeling off to work for various householders in the village.
 We had 2 who workrd for us and one used to look “out for” look after me.
 We fed them and they were very good workers.
 At Christmas time they made presents for us and I recall them repairing some dining table chairs for us.
 My grandfather, Charles Cooling, told me they didn’t want to go back to Germany, but wanted to bring their families or relatives to live in Lambourn.
 I don’t know if this ever eventuated.
 I have a lot more to my memories, but will stop at around 1949/50.
 Regards, George Davies.

-2. Hello George.
+2. Hello George/Eric.
 Thank you for getting in touch and for sharing these lovely memories, it is always a pleasure to hear these and keeps our history alive.
 I remember the name of Jim Casterton..have no idea why! and trying to place ‘Middle Hill’ (it is only Windmill Hill that comes to mind at present) Best regards Liz

 3. Just read your comments about Jim Casterton.
 He was my uncle.
 He was indeed a builder and had a yard on the Baydon Road along which he built several houses including his own bungalow, no 21, which still stands today.
 He was in business with racehorse trainer Ossie Bell, a sleeping partner who towards the end of the 1950’s decided to withdraw his money.
 This spelled the end for my uncle who had to close down and subsequently took a job as clerk of works at Harwell.
 He moved to Oxford, survived lung cancer but eventually died of a heart attack at the age of 67.